dotcomjungle/search-autocomplete-by-dotcomjungle/README.md

 ##### Functionality
 Here, you are able to choose which types of posts the autocomplete pop-up will get the titles from.
-This list is programatically generated, so it you add a new post type, such as 'Events,' it will appear here.
+This list is programmatically generated, so if you add a new post type, such as 'Events,' it will appear here.
 By default only 'Post' and 'Product' (if it exists) are selected.
 Below that, two number inputs allow you to customize how and when the autocomplete box will appear.